Ash066/uncle-vesemirs-kitchen/README.md

 Monster Glossary so that site users have access to more information and a monster they are trying to defeat and what best to use in that situation.

 ## Tecnologies Used
 * HTML 5
 * Javascript
 * CSS 3
 * Python
 * jQuery
 * MongoDB
 * All wireframes were created using the [balsamiq](https://balsamiq.com/) wireframes software.
-* [Bootstrap](https://getbootstrap.com/) was utilised along with user created css stylesheets in the design and function of these pages.
-* Javascript elements taken from the [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/javascript/) website.
+* Navbar and collapsible components taken from [materializecss](https://materializecss.com/).
 * [cdnjs](https://cdnjs.com/) used to insure proper links used.
 * [EmailJS](https://www.emailjs.com/) used for passing information sumbitted via form in music.html to specified email address.
 * [FreeFormatter](https://www.freeformatter.com/) used for formatting all code.

 ## Testing